 Caitlind & Wayne maintain an experimental art practice, transpiring in wintertime domestic art intervention, The Hibernation Project.
 Whether exhibiting in formal galleries, pre-demolition buildings, public spaces, or their own backyard, Caitlind & Wayne believe in art’s potential to catalyze new understandings of the everyday.

-When working independently, Wayne is a musician, and composer; Caitlind is a co-founder and co-curator of WRECK CITY curatorial collective.
+When working independently, Wayne Garrett is a musician and composer; Caitlind Brown is a co-founder and co-curator of WRECK CITY curatorial collective.